BratiPradhan/neogcamp-notes/level0-lecture1.md

 ## LOGGING MESSAGES IN THE CONSOLE

-** STACK TRACE ** - THE CALL that happened first is at the bottom pf the stack trace.
+** STACK TRACE ** - THE CALL that happened first is at the bottom of the stack trace.
 Log Stack traces - ** console.trace()